 I have 5 tips for those who may need some motivation to save.
 Now before I start, you may be thinking to yourself, “Okay so why should I be listening to an 18-year-old telling me what I should be doing with my money” – Put it this way, I am not a genius, I am not rich and I don’t know everything but the little that I do know may just be enough to help you.
 I have read many books to do with personal finance (boring to most of you but I LOVE it) however most of my ‘techniques’ and passion have arisen from my Dad, who has been my mentor and is someone I give full credit too.

-Tip number 1: Have a reason to save.
 Without having a particular reason, then saving becomes a drag.
 For me; my dream is to go into property development and investment, so of course, what I’m saving for now, is my first house.
 This has been my goal since I was 12, it is such a passion of mine, that to me, saving for this is unbelievably easy and has become highly addicting.

 Like I mentioned in the previous post, I already have a solid amount of money that was accumulated when I was younger, in my “Long-term savings account”.
-My goal in 2016 was to hit $10,000 in my “Long-term savings account” so that I could put it into a term deposit (an account that locks away your money at a high-interest rate, but you cant access it for a year or so) – Read more about how I accumulated so much $$ at a young age …
+My goal in 2016 was to hit $10,000 in my “Long-term savings account” so that I could put it into a term deposit (an account that locks away your money at a high-interest rate, but you can’t access it for a year or so) – Read more about how I accumulated so much $$ at a young age …

 It is exciting seeing compound interest work away at my account.
 Whenever I see the account, it is a reminder of why I work so hard.
-Make saving exciting, try to realise the benefits of it and how it can help you in the future, this leads me to my next point…
+Make saving exciting, try to realize the benefits of it and how it can help you in the future, this leads me to my next point…

-Tip number 2: Try to save for something that will become an asset, not a liability.
 Now to summerise in super easy language, an asset is something that makes you money, something that can help you in the future e.g savings, investment houses/land.
 Whereas a liability ends up costing you money, e.g. a car/debts/phone/laptop.

 You don’t really want to be putting all of your savings towards the newest laptop, although it doesn’t cost you money over time, instead, it devalues over time which ultimately results in you losing money.

-Try saving with your future wellbeing in mind, try to picture yourself in 10-20 years time and then work out how you are going to get from where you are now, to your ideal self in the future.
+Try saving with your future wellbeing in mind, try to picture yourself in 10-20 years’ time, and then work out how you are going to get from where you are now, to your ideal self in the future.
 If that requires money, then I would suggest saving now, but if all you want to do is become a homeless person then don’t listen to my advice.